CodingPattz/The-Good-Readme-MD/README.md

 Create a command-line application that dynamically generates a README.md from a user's input.

 __Installation:__
-run node index.js
+Run node index.js

 __Usage:__
-Install nmp after running node
+Install npm before running node

 __License:__
 No